How We Work and What You’re Investing In

 Where a programme or project benefits from additional specialist input, Anj draws on a trusted network of associates in areas including media handling, public speaking coaching and facilitation.

-The first step is always a conversation.
-Let’s arrange a call to discuss what you are working on and what feels unresolved, and we will arrange a call to explore whether and how IWC can help.
-There is no obligation and no sales process.
-If we are not the right fit, we will say so and, where we can, suggest who might be.
+Before any proposal is developed, we take time to understand what you’re working on, what feels unresolved, and whether IWC is genuinely the right fit.
+If we are not, we will say so and, where we can, suggest who might be.